-Histology images represent additional challenges for ML / DL modeling because of their (1) high resolution where, for instance, a single core of prostate biopsy tissue digitized at ${40\times}$ magnification is approximately $(15000 \times 15000)$ elements ($\sim225$ million pixels); (2) heterogeneous nature resulting mainly from variation of the WSI production process; and (3) noisy/ambiguous labels \cite{Daisuke201834} caused by the annotation process that is conducted by assigning the worst stage of cancer to the image.
-Therefore, a WSI that is labeled with a specific grade is more likely to also contain most of the lower grades.
-Noisy/ambiguous labels are an issue for models trained through multi-instance learning \cite{carbonneau2018multiple,CheplyginaBP19MEDIA,wang2018revisiting,zhou2004multi}, where the WSI label is transferred to sampled image patches, and can introduce label errors.
-Such label inconsistency can degrade model performance and entangle learning \cite{frenay2014,sukhbaatar2014training,Zhang2017} (see Figs. \ref{fig:wsisegmentationannot} and \ref{fig:stain-comparison}).
+Histology images present additional challenges for ML/DL models because of their (1) high resolution where, for instance, a single core of prostate biopsy tissue digitized at ${40\times}$ magnification is approximately $(15000 \times 15000)$ elements ($\sim225$ million pixels); (2) heterogeneous nature resulting mainly from the variation of the WSI production process; and (3) noisy/ambiguous labels~\citep{Daisuke201834} caused by the annotation process that is conducted by assigning the worst stage of cancer to the image.
+Therefore, a WSI that is annotated with a specific grade is also more likely to contain regions with lower grades.
+This leads to imbalanced datasets having fewer images with high grades.
+Noisy/ambiguous labels are an issue for models trained through multi-instance learning~\citep{carbonneau2018multiple,CheplyginaBP19MEDIA,wang2018revisiting,zhou2004multi}, where the WSI label is transferred to sampled image patches and can introduce annotation errors.
+Such label inconsistencies can degrade model performance, and hinder learning~\citep{frenay2014,sukhbaatar2014training,Zhang2017} (see Figs. \ref{fig:wsisegmentationannot} and \ref{fig:stain-comparison}).

-Training accurate DL to analyze histology images often requires full supervision to address key tasks, such as classification, localization, and segmentation \cite{Daisuke201834,janowczyk2016deep}.
-Learning to accurately localize cancerous regions typically requires a large number of images with pixel-wise annotations to optimize model parameters.
-Considering the size and complexity of such images, dense annotations come at a considerable cost and require highly trained experts.
-Outsourcing this task to standard workers such as Mechanical Turk Worker is not an option.
-As a result, histology datasets are often comprised of large images that are coarsely-annotated according to the diagnosis.
-It is therefore clear that training powerful DL models to simultaneously predict the image class, while highlight important image regions linked to a prediction \emph{without} dense annotations is highly beneficial in histology image analysis.
+Training accurate DL models to analyze histology images often requires full supervision to address key tasks, such as classification, localization, and segmentation \citep{Daisuke201834,janowczyk2016deep}.
+Learning to accurately localize cancerous regions typically requires a large number of images with pixel-wise annotations.
+Considering the size and complexity of such images, dense annotations come at a considerable cost, and require highly trained experts.
+Outsourcing this task to standard workers such as Mechanical Turk Workers is not an option.
+As a result, histology datasets are often composed of large images that are coarsely annotated according to the diagnosis.
+It is therefore clear that training powerful DL models to simultaneously predict the image class and, localize important image regions linked to a prediction \emph{without} dense annotations; is highly desirable for histology image analysis.